310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hehe, an adorable customer is here.
+Heheh, an adorable customer is here.
 Where are your mommy and daddy?

 Ohh, the lady waving her hand is your mommy, and the one beside her is your daddy?
 I see, I see!
 You told them to wait there, since you can make an order all by yourself?